-Protect your intellectual property with a patent, copyright or trademark.
-A lawyer can advise on which would be most appropriate for your particular needs.
+Protect intellectual property with a patent, copyright or trademark.
+A Lawyers advise on which would be most appropriate, based on the needs of the business.

-A formal agreement between two parties to work together in a business endeavour and share the proceeds, a joint venture is often formed when a company enters a foreign market.
+A joint venture involves a formal agreement between two parties to work together in a business endeavour, sharing the proceeds.
+A company often forms a joint venture when it enters a foreign market.

-A learning curve is the initial period in a new business when an entrepreneur becomes better at the business of which they’re now a part.
-The learning curve can refer to the administrative component of the business.
-Once someone learns how to do something the best way possible and practices, they do it with increasing speed and efficacy.
+The initial period in a new business when an entrepreneur becomes better at the business of which they’re now a part.
+The learning curve often refers to the administrative component of the business.
+Once someone learns how to perform a task the best way possible and spends time practicing, their speed and efficacy increases.

 A person leverages their resources when they use the resources that they have (money, time and people) to gain even more resources.

-Likeability is the most important aspect of relationship building, as people do business with people they like.
+High likeability is the most important aspect of relationship-building, as people do business with people they like.

 Liquidity refers to the ability to keep cash on hand.
-High liquidity means you either already have cash available or you are able to convert assets to cash very quickly.
+High liquidity means that a business either already have cash available or that it’s able to convert assets to cash very quickly.

 A colloquialism meaning to do something that provides a tremendous value but that’s easily achievable.
-If you can only do one thing, “going for low-hanging fruit” would be your next step.
+If a business can only do one thing, “going for low-hanging fruit” would be the next step.

-Margin refers to the amount of profit you are making – the difference between how much you charge (either your price per sale or your total revenue) and how much it costs you to deliver (your costs per sale or your total expenses.)
+Margin refers to the amount of profit a business makes – the difference between how much it charges (either price per sale or total revenue) and how much it costs to deliver (costs per sale or total expenses.)
 Profit margins are often expressed as a percentage.

-Your market share is the proportion of your entire target market that would potentially purchase your product or service.
-The rest of the market would purchase from your competition.
+Market share is the proportion of a company’s entire target market that would potentially purchase its product or service.
+The rest of the market would purchase from the competition.
 Market share is often expressed as a percentage.

-An assessment of whether customers will spend money on what you are selling, marketability depends on both the perceived need for your product or service and the perceived value beyond the price paid for it.
+An assessment of whether customers will spend money on what the business is selling.
+Marketability depends on both the perceived need for the product or service and the perceived value beyond the price paid for it.

-Marketing is a set of tools used to promote sales and to create an image for your company that will stand out in your customers’ minds.
+A set of tools that businesses use to promote sales and to create an image for the company that stands out in its customers’ minds.

-A marketing campaign combines various communication tools to promote and support a consistent message about your business.
-Using more than one communication tool creates a higher probability of reaching your consumer.
+A marketing campaign uses various communication tools to promote and support a consistent message about a business.
+Using more than one communication tool creates a higher probability of reaching the costumer.

-A detailed outline of how you intend to communicate with your potential customers.
+A detailed outline of how a business intends to communicate with its potential customers.
 Marketing is not arbitrary.
 Do something marketing-related only if it is: